casanet/remote-server/README.md

    npm run migrate:revert
    ```

-## Pair local server with remote server:
+## Pair local server with the remote server
-1) In local dashboard login as admin and get machine mac address (In side bar, `get local MAC address`).
+1) In local dashboard login as admin and get machine mac address (In the sidebar, `get local MAC address`).
 1) In remote dashboard login and create a new local server.
-1) In remote dashboard generate key for the local server.
+1) In remote dashboard generate a key for the local server.
 1) In local dashboard set remote server settings with remote server URI (`ws://remote-server-domain` or `wss://remote-server-domain` case using HTTPS)
 and the generated key.
-1) In remote dashboard add any needed email accounts to the valid users array or in the local server route to users and start "register user to remote server" process.
+1) In remote dashboard add any needed email accounts to the valid user's array or in the local server route to users and start the "register user to remote server" process.
 1) That's it, now you can access local dashboard API via the remote server.

 ## Remote server API
-The [remote dashboard](https://github.com/casanet/remote-dashboard) wraping the administration API.
+The [remote dashboard](https://github.com/casanet/remote-dashboard) wrapping the administration API.

 The full specs of API are documented in [swagger API file](./swagger.yaml).